Rita Moss

 Rita Moss (born Loreta L. Waynesboro; July 4, 1918 – July 16, 2015) was an American jazz and ballad singer, notable for her four-octave vocal range.
 Although she took piano lessons as a child, she was a mostly self-taught multi-instrumentalist who could play piano, organ and drums.
-She was born in Cabin Creek, Kanawha, West Virginia and grew up in Long Island, New York.
+She was born in Cabin Creek, Kanawha, West Virginia, grew up in Charleston, WV, and, sometime in the mid-to-late 40s, arrived in New York City.
 She credited the discovery of her vocal range to singing along to saxophonist Freddy Gardner's recording of "Body and Soul", a record she had turned up in a Manhattan store's bargain bin.